Lough Scur: Castle O'Connor

 In 1265AD, Aedh mac Felim Ó Conchobair constructed a fortified "castle" at Loch Scur.
 (Note: Aghascur ('field of the camp' according to O'Donovan) is marked as Lough Scur ('lake of the camp') on modern maps.
 It is possible O'Connor of Connacht maintained his regiment at Aghascur ('field of the camp') c.
 1265AD to defend the Conmaicne of south Leitrim from Norman conquest.)
-Defending the Conmhaícne of Muintir Eolais from Norman conquest was a military objective, and in 1270AD his Lough Scur regiment and Conmhaicne forces both participated in the decisive Battle of Áth an Chip.
+Defending the Conmhaicne of Muintir Eolais from Norman conquest was a military objective, and in 1270AD his Lough Scur regiment and Conmhaicne forces both participated in the decisive Battle of Áth an Chip.

 Castle of Lough Scur

 Crannogs occurred at Lough Scur through the Middle Ages, and the Irish Annals allude to a fortified crannog at Lough Scur.